artuurog/Machine_Learning_LAB/README.md

 The following materials are provided:

-- **Colab notebook** to show an example of Python implementation for a MuJoCo simulation
+- **Colab notebook** shows an example of Python implementation for a MuJoCo simulation
-- **List of models** you can work with using API keys provided by Huggingface Inference Providers
+- **List of models** you can start using via Huggingface Inference Providers
 - **Documentation and tutorials** explaining key concepts and implementation details

 Students are encouraged to extend or modify the provided materials as part of the project.